Skip to main content

 3. Click the activity you wish to upload your image to.

-You will need to change the video’s layout, and select a layout that includes an image.
+• Note: If the video you wish to upload an image to is text-based, you will need to change the scene’s layout, and select a layout that includes an image.

 6. Select the appropriate image from your files.